 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
-You must take a minimum of the equivalent of 15 credits (per IES requirements), which is comparable to a full-time load at Penn State.
-Students can enroll in a maximum of 19 credits.
-For more details about this program, please visit the IES website.
+For more details about this program, please visit the IES Trinity College Dublin website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Dublin Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals